Precise measurements of $D^0 \to K^-\ell^+\nu_\ell$ and $D^+ \to \bar K^0\ell^+\nu_\ell$ decays: Branching fractions

 The DT efficiencies are obtained with the signal MC samples.
 Table~\ref{tab:DT_efficiency} summarizes the DT efficiencies and signal efficiencies for different signal decays in each tag mode and the weighted signal efficiencies ($\bar \varepsilon_{\rm sig}$).
 The data-MC differences on the $\bar \varepsilon_{\rm sig}$ associated with the tracking and PID have been corrected based on the studies of control samples, as described in Sec.~\ref{section_b}.

 Combining the signal yields in data~$N_{\rm DT}$, the weighted signal efficiencies~$\bar \varepsilon_{\rm sig}$, and the ST yields in data, the branching fractions of $\kenu$, $\kmunu$, $\ksenu$, and $\ksmunu$ are calculated using Eq.~(\ref{eq:bf}) and are summarized in Table~\ref{bf_klnu}.
+Input and output checks have been performed with MC simulation to ensure the analysis workflow are correct.